suchimitha/just-the-docs/docs/response.md

 <li><b>code</b>: For some errors that could be handled programmatically, a short string indicating the error code reported.</li>
 <li><b>doc_url</b>: A URL to more information about the error code reported.</li>
 <li><b>description</b>: Represents the extra info regarding the error or exception.</li>
-<li><b>param</b>: If the error is parameter-specific, that parameter related to the error.
+<li><b>param</b>: If the error is parameter-specific, that parameter related to the error is returned.
 For example, you can use this to display a message near the correct form field.</li>
 <li><b>xero_type</b>:</li>
 <li><b>decline_code</b>:</li>
 </ul>
 Ex: message=REQUIRED_FIELD_MISSING : name, message=Enter the Xero customer name. param=XeroCustomer.name

 ### xeroCustomer
-It’s XeroCustomer wrapper instance which contains created Xero Customer data along with Xero Id.
+It’s XeroCustomer wrapper instance which contains created Xero Customer data along with Xero Id.<br/>
 Ex: bw_xero_api01.AccountWrapper AC = Response.xeroCustomer;

 ### xeroInvoice
-It’s XeroInvoicewrapper instance which contains created Xero Customer data along with Xero Id.
+It’s Xero Invoice wrapper instance which contains created Xero Invoice data along with Xero Id. <br/>
 Ex: Invoice sc = Response.XeroInvoice

 ### xeroIdCustomerMap